Is Mazatlan Safe? An Honest Guide for Expats (2026)

 - Keep your phone in your pocket in crowded areas

-- Trust your instincts — if a situation feels off, leave
+- Trust your instincts - if something feels off, leave

-- Get to know your neighbors; Mazatlan has a strong community culture
+- Get to know your neighbors.
+Mazatlan has strong community culture and it works in your favor.

 Don't: